Entries tagged with “The Showroom”.

 Sunday 31st August 2014 - Posted by Chris von Ulmenstein

 The bottom end of Chiappini Street has housed two of my favourite restaurants in their time – Bruce Robertson’s The Showroom and Cormac Keane’s Portofino, both the talking point of Cape Town in their time.
 After a surprisingly long tenancy by low class Leaf, a smart ’5 star 100% Halaal Fine Dining Bistro‘ has opened, called TRUFFLE.
-The restaurant was opened to cater for top-end Halaal cuisine, which has not been available in Cape Town before.
+The restaurant was opened to offer top-end Halaal cuisine, which has not been available in Cape Town before.
 The name was chosen for its association with indulgence, which is echoed throughout the restaurant.

 I had seen the exterior branding whilst driving down Buitengracht Street a week ago, but could not find any website via Google.
 Yesterday I stopped by, and was astounded how the restaurant interior has changed since Leaf occupied the space until about a year ago.
 Mohammed Adam was kind enough to spend time with me, to share information about the restaurant.
 He and Nisreen Ebrahim are joint owners, Nisreen and her husband Rafiq being previous owners of four fast food outlets they would not reveal the names of (LinkedIn revealed that they were Nando’s outlets), and took over the space in January.
 Mohammed did all the interior design, after some building work was done, half of the upstairs being closed off by means of a wall now, to give the kitchen double volume space.
 Almost everything has been changed, other than the wooden floor in the outside section, with a new wooden floor upstairs; new wooden steps for the staircase to match the tops of the tables and the (more…)